What you should know

 24-hour roadside prohibition

-Under BC’s driving laws, if the police have reasonable grounds to believe a driver’s ability to drive is affected by alcohol or a drug, they can issue a 24-hour roadside prohibition.
+Under BC’s driving laws, police can issue a 24-hour roadside prohibition if they have reasonable grounds to believe a driver’s ability to drive is affected by alcohol or a drug.

 If you are given a 24-hour prohibition, police send a copy of the prohibition notice to ICBC to be placed on your driver's record.
 Police can also impound your vehicle (have it towed) to prevent you from driving.